UST-QuAntiL/QuantME-UseCases/README.md

 * [Winery](https://github.com/OpenTOSCA/winery): Winery is a web-based environment to graphically model TOSCA-based deployment models, which can then be attached to activities of quantum workflows to enable their automated deployment in the target environment.
 * [OpenTOSCA Container](https://github.com/OpenTOSCA/container): A TOSCA-compliant deployment system to deploy and manage applications or services.

+### EDOC 2021 - Prototype

+In this demonstration, we present the MODULO framework to model, transform, deploy, and execute quantum workflows.
+It incorporates a workflow modeling extension for quantum computing (see [Quantum4BPMN](https://github.com/UST-QuAntiL/QuantME-Quantum4BPMN)) with a graphical notation to ease the modeling of quantum workflows.
+Additionally, it provides an integrated toolchain supporting the automated transformation of resulting workflow models to native workflow models to retain their portability, as well as the deployment of the quantum workflow with the required services and their binding.
+To demonstrate the functionality, we introduce a workflow model implementing Simon's algorithm and discuss all steps, from the modeling of required deployment models, over the modeling of the quantum workflow and its transformation to a native BPMN workflow model, to the deployment of required services, and the workflow execution.
+Detailed instructions on how to set up the MODULO framework and perform the different steps can be found [here](2021-edoc).

 ### ICWS 2021 - Prototype

 In this paper, we motivate the need for two orchestrations that are required to implement non-trivial hybrid quantum applications: